Search available apps

 # Deploy AI agent for development

-tfgrid-compose up ai-agent
+tfgrid-compose up tfgrid-ai-agent

-# Deploy Nextcloud for file storage
+# Deploy Gitea for code storage

 # List all deployed apps

-tfgrid-compose list
+tfgrid-compose ps

 Work with Different Apps¶